simoncozens/GlyphSILE/BUILDING.md

 To build GlyphSILE and its needed shared libraries from scratch, the `build-dependencies.sh` should cover most of it.
-Then run `xcode-build` and the plugin should appear in GlyphSILE/build/Release/GlyphSILE.glyphsPlugin
+Then run `xcode-build` and the plugin should appear in your Glyphs plugins directory.

 If you need to do it manually: